 Purpose

-This Recommended Practice establishes the procedures governing requesting, assigning, and relinquishing CCSDS Spacecraft Identifier (SCID) field codes, which are contained in the data unit formats specified in references [1], [2], [3], and [4].
+This Recommended Practice establishes the procedures governing requesting, assigning, and relinquishing CCSDS Spacecraft Identifier (SCID) field codes, which are specified in the data unit formats defined in references [1], [2], [3], and [4].
 It specifies the organizations and personnel authorized to participate in the performance of those procedures, the requirements for configuration management, and the acceptable use of SCIDs.

 Applicability

-This Recommended Practice applies to users of the CCSDS protocols defined references [1], [2], [3], and [4].
+This Recommended Practice applies to users of the CCSDS protocols defined in references [1], [2], [3], and [4].
 These procedures shall be followed by all organizations who require a spacecraft identifier to use CCSDS protocols for space communication and by the SANA, which registers these identifiers.

 NOMENCLATURE